tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

        mindelegation: TOE                                                                #(mindelegation will be shared with everyone)

 **tzpro_api_key**
-  Generate a tzpro API key [here](https://tzpro.io/) if you want to use it as reward or block API.
+  Generate a tzpro API key [here](https://tzpro.io/) if you want to use it as reward or block API or leave blank.

   Example::
     tzpro_api_key: XXXXXXXXXX